Examo

 BooleanA logical valueBOOLEANTRUE, FALSE

-Notes on the difference between char and string:
+Notes on the difference between and string:

 • A CHAR is exactly one character, written in single quotes ('A').